Hey Hay!

 mtnmarcy@gmail.com

-Small Square Bales: $10.50 each (70lbs)
+Small Square Bales: $11.00 each (72 lbs)

 Pickup is the most preferred method.
+Loading assistance available.

 Hay Stats: